 You are going to build amazing things.

 Maslow is a large (4'x8') CNC cutting machine designed to let you cut big, useful things out of wood and other flat materials.
 Cut out a tiny house, a kayak, a tree house, some furniture, or anything else you can imagine.
 Maslow is designed to be affordable to buy, cheap to ship, easy to use, and powerful.
 Because designs can be shared digitally, you can build on the work of others or create your own from scratch.
-Available soon on Kickstarter for under $500.
+Here is a quick introduction video.